INTRODUCTION TO THE PARISH

 The village of Slingsby lies 6 miles west of Malton on the B1257 road to Hovingham, Helmsley and the North York Moors.
 The stretch of road from Malton to Hovingham, part of an old Roman road, is known locally as the Street (and our neighbouring villages to the east are called Barton-le-Street and Appleton-le-Street).

 Slingsby is about 2 miles north of Castle Howard and 16 miles from York.
 Slingsby lies at the foot of the gently sloping land which forms the northern edge of the Howardian Hills (an Area of Outstanding Natural Beauty), with the Vale of Pickering spreading out to its north and east.
-It is a working estate village and has a primary school , a village hall , a parish church and a Methodist chapel , a village shop, public house, bakery, restaurant, and tea shop.
+It is a working estate village and has a primary school , a village hall , a parish church and a Methodist chapel , a village shop, public house, and a bakery.
 On the western edge of the village lie the ruins of a 17th century manor house called Slingsby “Castle”.
 Use our Village Plan to locate buildings and amenities.

 Apart from several farms, local businesses include a garage and car sales showroom, a TV and electrical business, a second-hand and antiques goods business, carpenters and builders.